AnhDungPham2901/AIDev-Mining-Challenge/README.md

 - `processing/`: This folder contains the utils for processing the data and the code to build the human PR commit details dataframe
 - `inference/`: This folder contains the code we use to run the inference on Google Colab
 - `data/`: This folder contains the data of the processing steps.
 Find this folder
+- `plots/`: This folder contains the plots of the analysis results

 # Command to build human PR commit details dataframe